 FCF supports planned shutdown scenarios where an Oracle RAC service can be gracefully shutdown.
-In such scenarios, stale borrowed connections are marked and will only be aborted and removed after they are returned to the pool.
+In such scenarios, stale borrowed connections are marked, and are terminated and removed after they are returned to the pool.
 Any on-going transactions do not see any difference and proceed to complete.